neomikr0n/dotfiles-garuda2023/wiki-wayland-0.9beta.md

   `"terminal.integrated.shell.linux": "/usr/bin/fish" `
   Terminal > External

+- ## Changing the default path of Visual Studio Code's integrated terminal go to: `Menu File → Preferences → Settings` using the "Search Settings" bar across the top of the window paste or type this:  `terminal.integrated.cwd` and set whatever path you need.

-- Set Jetbrain Mono Font in Visual Studio Code
+- ## Set `Jetbrain Mono Font` in Visual Studio Code

   - In VS Code, use the command palette (ctrl + shift + p) to open the JSON version of the editor’s settings.